tidyjava/tidyjava-contents/tidy-coding-mindset.md

 # Keep Learning
 I barely scratched the surface of the topic.
 Actually, I listed only the things that are particularly important to me.
 There's much more to learn and discover.
 Read books and blogs, watch videos, go to conferences.
 Whatever you do, there'll always be something to learn or some skill to improve.
-Keep going!
+Keep it up!